 Because rats seem to dislike peppermint, you could try using a peppermint spray at the entry points to your home.
 You could even plant mint in your garden to help deter rats from setting up home in your yard.

 The potent aroma of eucalyptus oil seems to be offensive to rats and could prevent them from nesting, feeding, or living in your home.
 One of the reasons that the scent of eucalyptus can be used as a rodent repellent is that it contains compounds rats hate.
-A study published in 2014 found that spraying a solution of 10% eucalyptus oil repelled house rats.
-The scientists observed that the rats avoided food that had been sprayed with the eucalyptus solution.
+A study published in 2014 found that spraying a solution of 5, 10, or 20% eucalyptus oil repelled house rats.
+The scientists observed that the rats avoided food in a part of their enclosure that had been sprayed with the eucalyptus solution.
+However, it should be noted that there was food on the other, untreated, side of the rats’ enclosure, suggesting that the repellent effect may only exist when there is an alternative.

-While citronella is known to repel mosquitos and other flying insects, there is some evidence that the smell can be off-putting to rats.
-It could be that odors from citronella interfere with the rat’s sensory organs or affect how the rat perceives danger in the environment.
-For example, some researchers found that rats tended to stay away from the bait that had been treated with citronella oil.
+While citronella is known to repel mosquitoes and other flying insects, there is some evidence that the smell can be off-putting to rats.
+For example, some researchers found that rats tended to stay away from food in parts of their pens that had been treated with citronella oil, preferring to eat from the untreated side of their pens.
 The researchers concluded that a daily application of citronella could act as a potential natural rodent repellent.
+The same caveat applies here as we mentioned for eucalyptus oil, however.
+Another study assessed the effects of citronella inhalation on rats and found that it decreased appetite.

-There are many smells that rats do not like and you can use these to keep them away from your property.
+There are many smells that rats do not like and you may be able to use these to keep them away from your property.
 However, any good rat prevention and control method should incorporate a multi-faceted approach to keeping the critters out.
 So, first make sure that rats have no way to enter your home through the basement, attic, or openings in external walls.